julianchurchill/text-adventure/README.md

 - [MINOR STORY CORRECTION] Cabal Jambon is named properly after being introduced by talking to him or by Oubliette
 - [MINOR STORY CORRECTION] Iron bar left in the mechanism after unjamming the portcullis
 - [MINOR STORY CORRECTION] Two Oubliettes no longer appear outside the castle gate portcullis after opening it if you don't talk to her first
+- [MINOR STORY CORRECTION] Oubliette vanishes after the fire shield is used to defend the town's watch, instead of after talking to cabal again

 2.1.1
 -----